Campus Safety

 Timely Warnings

-Sussex will issue Timely Warnings to alert the campus community to certain crimes that are reported to campus safety authorities or local police agencies, and are considered by Sussex to represent a threat to students and employees.
-The College President, or their designee, will make the decision, and all emergency notifications will be used.
+Sussex will issue Timely Warnings to alert the campus community to certain crimes that are reported to campus safety authorities or local police agencies and are considered by Sussex to represent a threat to students and employees.
+The College President, or their designee, will decide, and all emergency notifications will be used.
 Timely Warnings will not include the victims’ name(s).

 Crime Tips

 Use the Newton Police Department’s Text-A-Tip program to report a crime tip and remain anonymous.
-No one will know the identity of the text tipster.
-The technology routes messages through a server that encrypts cell phone numbers before they get to the police.
-The technology also allows investigators to securely reply back to the cell phone without compromising the tipster’s identity.
+No one will know the tipster's identity.
+The technology routes messages through a server that encrypts cell phone numbers before they reach the police.
+It also allows investigators to reply securely to the cell phone without compromising the tipster’s identity.

 Send Text Message tips to: CRIMES (274-637).
 Use the keyword: NEWTON